Latest information on Coronavirus

-From 24 July, it will be mandatory to wear a face covering in shops and supermarkets, as well as on public transport.
+From 24 July, it has been be mandatory to wear a face covering in shops and supermarkets, as well as on public transport.

 Your face covering must cover your nose and mouth at all times.